Entrance scholarships at McGill are extremely competitive.

 Due to the disruptions caused by the Covid-19 pandemic, it is not possible to provide minimum criteria in advance.
 The table below provides estimated scholarship minima by admit type for the upcoming fall term based on averages from historical data.
 The minima are for consideration only.
 Depending on available scholarship funds and the number of applicants, the minima may be lower or higher.
 This table is for reference purposes only.

 As soon as information becomes available, the minima will be updated.

 You are not guaranteed a scholarship even if you meet the standards listed.

 Scholarship decisions are made during the admission process and are based on academic information available at that time.
 There is no reconsideration of additional or final results.

-MINIMUM of 4 A-Level/CAPE/Pre-U subjects with predicted or final grades of A*A*AA (or equivalent), plus AS (if written) and GCSE/IGCSE/O-Level results also with high results.Exception: MINIMUM of AAAA on predicted or final results when the Exam Board does not award the grade of A* (Caribbean CAPE, Scottish Advanced/Highers, Singapore A-Levels).
+MINIMUM of 4 A-Level/CAPE/Pre-U subjects with predicted or final grades of A*A*A*A* (or equivalent), plus AS (if written) and GCSE/IGCSE/O-Level results also with A grades.Exception: MINIMUM of AAAA on predicted or final results when the Exam Board does not award the grade of A* (Caribbean CAPE, Scottish Advanced/Highers, Singapore A-Levels).